undoLogic/setupCase-boilerplate/README.md

 - Activate Wget/Curl (Control panel -> SSH Access -> Network tools -> Enable)
 - Create sub-domains (Control panel -> Sub Domains -> Create 'test' & 'repos')
 - Activate Git Repo (Control panel -> Git -> fill in form)
   - Domain: choose your main domain
   - Sub-domain choose 'repos'
   - Leave 'web access path' blank'
   - Name: use your project name
   - Desc: A short desc about your project
-- NOTE: Copy down the Web Address, username and password after the Git repo is created for step 4
+- IMPORTANT: Copy down the Web Address, username and password after the Git repo is created as we will use them again in the future steps

 [back to top](#overview-steps)